Wenhan2020/wenhan2020.github.io/index.md

 # News
 * [05/2022] I will join Intel Lab for summer intership.
 * [03/2022] One paper is accepted by IEEE ICC'22 Workshop on Spectrum Sharing Technology for Next Generation Communications.
+* [11/2021] I receive the Student Travel Grant from IEEE Comsoc to attend MILCOM'21.
 * [10/2021] One paper is accepted by IEEE MILCOM'21.
+* [06/2021] I will serve as a reviewer for IEEE Transactions on Mobile Computing.
 * [01/2021] One paper is accepted by IEEE ICCN Workshop in conjunction with IEEE INFOCOM'21.
 * [12/2020] One paper is accepted by IEEE INFOCOM'21.
 * [08/2020] One paper is accepted by IEEE GLOBECOM'20.